Eye Movement Desensitization and Reprocessing

 Basic principles, protocols, and procedures (3rd ed.).
 New York, NY: The Gilford

-*In addition to eye movements, other forms of back-and-forth processing can be used during EMDR sets, including hand-held alternating “tactile pulsers” (that vibrate like a cell phone) or headphones that deliver left-to-right tones or music, or even tapping on your knees with the therapist’s direction.
+*In addition to eye movements, other forms of back-and-forth processing can be used during EMDR sets, such as hand-held alternating “tactile pulsers” (that vibrate like a cell phone), headphones that deliver left-to-right tones or music, or even tapping on your knees with the therapist’s direction.